martijnvandijk/acaff/README.md

   with `caff(1)`, while keeping my primary keys on an airgapped machine.

-It was originally written in early 2015, and whether the name means “airgapped caff” or “asynchronous caff” has been lot to time.
+It was originally written in early 2015, and whether the name means “airgapped caff” or “asynchronous caff” has been lost to time.

 Credit goes to weasel (Peter Palfrader) for writing `caff` in the first place.